-- (a) Be submitted to the offices of the Baldwin County Planning Director in the currently accepted format; - (b) Be accompanied by the Preliminary Plat application fee according to the current schedule of fees established by the County Commission for the particular category of application; - (c) Be accompanied by digital files of the proposed Subdivision Plat in a suitable format (currently PDF and DWG).
+- (a) Be submitted Be made forms available at to the offices of the Baldwin County Planning Director in the currently accepted format; - (b) Be accompanied by the Preliminary Plat application fee according to the current schedule of fees established by the County Commission for the particular category of application; - (c) Be accompanied by two full size sets of black or blueline prints of the proposed Subdivision Plat (the Baldwin County Planning Director, at his or her discretion, may deem the submittal of printed plats unnecessary, as long as long as applied uniformly for all applicants); Be accompanied by digital files of the proposed Subdivision Plat in a suitable format (currently PDF and DWG).
 The Applicant will be notified if printed copies are required; - (d) Be accompanied by a generalized stormwater management plan in accordance with Section 5.12.4, and a written narrative that describes in detail the existing and proposed drainage patterns and characteristics of the proposed development as well as the proposed method of stormwater management to be used.
-If a full stormwater management plan is not required, please submit a written narrative explaining why a full drainage plan is not required; - (e) Be submitted to the Baldwin County Planning Director by the deadline established in 4.1.1(b) to be placed on a regularly scheduled meeting of the Baldwin County Planning Commission; - (f) Be accompanied by a current (within 60 days from date of application) title policy, title opinion, title commitment, or title report that verifies current ownership and lists all easements, rights-of-way, mortgages, liens, or other encumbrances for a period of no less than 30 years; - (g) For subdivision developments proposing to utilize on-site septic systems, include a copy of documentation provided to the Baldwin County Health Department (usually a Notice of Intent and Preliminary Site Development Plan) or a letter stating the reasons the development is exempt from Health Department requirements; - (h) Be accompanied by documentation that the proposed plat was submitted to each utility company providing a required utility (see Table 5.1 in Section 5.1.1 for required utilities) along with a written report from each documenting its ability and willingness to serve said development.
+If a full stormwater management plan is not required, please submit a written narrative explaining why a full drainage plan is not required; - (e) Be submitted to the Baldwin County Planning Director by the deadline established in 4.1.1(b) to be placed on a regularly scheduled meeting of the Baldwin County Planning Commission; - (f) Be accompanied by a current (within 60 days from date of application) title policy, title opinion, title commitment, or title report that verifies current ownership and lists all easements, rights-of-way, mortgages, liens, or other encumbrances for a period of no less than 30 years;

+- (g) For subdivision developments proposing to utilize on-site septic systems, include a copy of documentation provided to the Baldwin County Health Department (usually a Notice of Intent and Preliminary Site Development Plan) or a letter stating the reasons the development is exempt from Health Department requirements; - (h) Be accompanied by documentation that the proposed plat was submitted to each utility company providing a required utility (see Table 5.1 in Section 5.1.1 for required utilities) along with a written report from each documenting its ability and willingness to serve said development.
 Documentation of the following will be required in the written report to verify the ability to serve said development.
 For specific utility requirements, see Section 5.2.5.
 Applicant will supply any additional information that may be required by Baldwin County Design Standards.